aldld/ColourDB/README.md

-Copic ColourDB is an Android app for managing an inventory of markers using the Copic colour code system.
+Copic Colour DB is an Android app for managing an inventory of markers using the Copic colour code system.

 To add a colour to your inventory, simply tap the square labeled with the